Georgian wine PDO

 Wine styles & characteristics

-- Color: straw-yellow to gold
+- Color: pale straw to golden yellow

-- Alcohol: 12-13.5%
+- Alcohol: typically 12-13.5%

-- Style: clean, structured, and lightly aromatic
+- Style: structured, clean, and lightly aromatic

 Taste profile

-- Aromas: quince, pear, wildflowers, citrus zest
+- Aromas: quince, pear, wildflowers, and citrus zest

 - Finish: clean, slightly nutty, with a saline edge typical of the Alazani Valley